 My 4-Step Editing System

 My easy-to-follow system will guide you through the writing process step by step for the best admissions essay.
 In this proven process, each step builds on the previous one for the smoothest writing experience.
-Here's the best part: buy all 4 & score a discount.

 In addition to the services outlined below, I will act as both editor and project manager.
 I will help you set deadlines and send out calendar reminders to keep you organized, so you stay on track.